Biz Features

 Things You Can Automate Now

 Running a new business isn’t easy.
-It doesn’t matter if you’re setting up a food truck or are coding the next Facebook — you will never find the time to do all the things you want to do.
+It doesn’t matter if you’re setting up a food truck or are coding the next Facebook — you will never find the time to do everything you want to do.

 Using traditional time management methods can get you pretty close, and they will work fine for most people.
-But still, no matter what you do, there ares still only 24 hours in a day.
-Moreover, the decisions you make on the little things can often end up using as much mental resources as the big ones.
+But still, no matter what you do, there are still only 24 hours in a day.
+Moreover, your decisions on the little things can often use as many mental resources as the big ones.

-What many laymen, especially newbie entrepreneurs don’t know is that many routine parts of their day is easily automated, and has been for years.
+Many laymen, especially newbie entrepreneurs, don’t know that many routine parts of their day are easily automated and have been for years.

-Only half of Americans for instance, are enrolled in any auto-pay setup despite their having been available for decades.
-A lot of people it seems can’t even adjust a thermostat properly — resulting in millions of dollars in accumulated energy expenses.
+Only half of Americans, for instance, are enrolled in any auto-pay setup despite their having been available for decades.
+It seems many people can’t even adjust a thermostat properly, resulting in millions of dollars in accumulated energy expenses.

-Fortunately, it doesn’t take much to take advantage of these systems and save yourself not only time, but precious willpower as well.
-Here’s MOD‘s take on it.
+Fortunately, it doesn’t take much to take advantage of these systems and save yourself time and precious willpower.

 Home and office